Europa (moon): Exploration

+Gravitational calculations suggested by the start of 20th century that Europa's composition was water rich, and Earth ground based observations by Gerard Kuiper revealed 1957 the water ice composition.

-Exploration of Europa began with the Jupiter flybys of Pioneer 10 and 11 in 1973 and 1974 respectively.
+Exploration of Europa began with the Jupiter flybys of Pioneer 10 and 11 in 1973 and 1974, respectively.
 The first closeup photos were of low resolution compared to later missions.
 The two Voyager probes traveled through the Jovian system in 1979, providing more-detailed images of Europa's icy surface.
 The images caused many scientists to speculate about the possibility of a liquid ocean underneath.

 Starting in 1995, the Galileo space probe orbited Jupiter for eight years, until 2003, and provided the most detailed examination of the Galilean moons to date.
 It included the "Galileo Europa Mission" and "Galileo Millennium Mission", with numerous close flybys of Europa.
 In 2007, New Horizons imaged Europa, as it flew by the Jovian system while on its way to Pluto.
 In 2022, the Juno orbiter flew by Europa at a distance of 352 km (219 mi).

+In 2012, Jupiter Icy Moons Explorer (JUICE) was selected by the European Space Agency (ESA) as a planned mission.
+That mission includes two flybys of Europa, but is more focused on Ganymede.
+It was launched in 2023, and is expected to reach Jupiter in July 2031 after four gravity assists and eight years of travel.